dotnet/AspNetCore.Docs/aspnetcore/fundamentals/http-context.md

 This article primarily discusses using `HttpContext` in request and response flow from ASP.NET Core MVC, Razor Pages, controllers, middleware, etc. Consider the following when using `HttpContext` outside the request and response flow:

 * The `HttpContext` is **NOT** thread safe, accessing it from multiple threads can result in null access violations and unpredictable results.
 * The `HttpContext` may be captured outside of the request flow when using the <xref:Microsoft.AspNetCore.Http.IHttpContextAccessor>.
+The `IHttpContextAccessor` interface should be used with caution. `IHttpContextAccessor`:
+  * Relies on  <xref:System.Threading.AsyncLocal%601> <!--AsyncLocal<T>--> which can have a negative performance impact on asynchronous calls.
+  * Creates a dependency on "ambient state" which can make testing more difficult.
+* To access information from `HttpContext` outside the request flow, copy the information inside the request flow.
-* <xref:Microsoft.AspNetCore.Http.IHttpContextAccessor.HttpContext%2A?displayProperty=nameWithType> may be null if accessed outside of the request and response flow.
+* <xref:Microsoft.AspNetCore.Http.IHttpContextAccessor.HttpContext%2A?displayProperty=nameWithType> may be null if accessed outside of the request flow.
 * Don't capture `IHttpContextAccessor.HttpContext` in a constructor.

 The following sample uses the `EmailService` to send simulated email when requested from the `/send` endpoint: